pnewsam/style-guide/CORE.md

 ## 5. Component Layout

+### 5.1.
+Sort Imports by Distance

 **Imports** should be ordered by relative distance.
 Absolute imports first, project imports second, then relative imports last.
 Use a prettier plugin like [prettier-plugin-sort-imports](https://github.com/trivago/prettier-plugin-sort-imports) to automate this.

-**Exports** should be always be named, as default exports introduce renames.

 ```tsx
 // Absolute, Project-Wide, then Relative Imports